Ford buying San Francisco-area e-scooter startup Spin

 Spin will be a wholly owned Ford subsidiary, operating out of San Francisco.

-Last week, General Motors Co said it planned to introduce a pair of electric bicycles in 2019 but so far has not said whether it plans to enter the e-scooter business.
+Last week, General Motors Co said that it planned to introduce a pair of electric bicycles in 2019 but so far has not said whether it plans to enter the e-scooter business.
+REUTERS